CBD and Gabapentin For Dogs: Can Dogs Take CBD and Gabapentin?

 A lifesaver!
 I truly believe I would’ve already had to put her to sleep if not for it. – Suzanne Stanfield

-The best thing I have ever done for my 200 pound Old English Mastiff was CBD oil she is 7 and we rescued her at 3 yrs old she was kept in a crate for 22 hours a day so she has terrible arthritis… so I medicate her 2 times a week and she runs and plays with my 2 puppers!! – Janell Michelle Cody
+The best thing I have ever done for my 200 pound Old English Mastiff was CBD oil she is 7 and we rescued her at 3 yrs old she was kept in a crate for 22 hours a day so she has terrible joint discomfort… so I medicate her 2 times a week and she runs and plays with my 2 puppers!! – Janell Michelle Cody

 It’s been two weeks for our 13 year old pug and his hips are shot.
 His energy is back now, not jumping from pain when I pet him and is happy again.
 If I hadn’t tried this CBD oil I wouldn’t have believed it.
 Been a God send for my ole guy.
 I highly recommend it.
 Beats giving him pain meds which takes his spirit away. – Susan Johnson-Smith

 I purchased Cannanine CBD oil for my two Bull Terriers for two different reasons.
-One is 8.5 yrs old and has arthritis.
+One is 8.5 yrs old and has joint issues.
 After a couple doses 1 per day there was an amazing improvement.
 She is up and playing and running around with my 2.5 yr. old.
 My 2.5 yr old is very excitable and we bring them both to our Sean soak campground.
 I tried it on her for calming effects.
 It seems to hit her the next day.
 Still experimenting with this.
 But for my 8.5 yr old it has brought back her quality of life. – Ann Fyfe

 Some dog owners use CBD, but in addition to other supplements or prescription medications: